-In an effort to provide investors with additional information regarding our results of operations as determined by accounting principles generally accepted in the United States of America ("GAAP"), we disclose certain non-GAAP financial measures.
+In an effort to provide investors with additional information regarding our results of operations as determined by generally accepted accounting principles in the United States of America ("GAAP"), we disclose certain non-GAAP financial measures.
 The primary non-GAAP financial measures we disclose are EBITDA and Adjusted EBITDA.